BracketSpace/Advanced-Cron-Manager/readme.txt

 = Does this plugin allow to add PHP to events like in WP Crontrol plugin? =

 No. This is not safe.
-You can, however, copy the sample implementation and paste it into you own plugin or theme's function.php file.
+You can, however, copy the sample implementation and paste it into your own plugin or theme's function.php file.

 = Can this plugin block WP Cron and help hooking it into Server Cron like WP-Cron Control plugin? =